jcr0916-hue/federatedrepublic/docs/CONSTITUTIONAL-DESIGN-PRINCIPLES.md

 **Catches:** a provision covering two unrelated subjects; a subject scattered across several provisions; duplicate treatment that can drift apart under later amendment.
 **Review use:** if a provision needs "and also" to describe what it covers, it may be two provisions.
-*Example flagged in Article I review: §1.9 bundles voting rights with marriage and family formation — unrelated subjects sharing one home.*
+*Retired 19.09: the standing example here was §1.9 bundling voting rights with marriage and family formation.
+Re-checked against the live text — §1.9 is now purely democratic participation, so the bundle was resolved at some point and the example no longer illustrates anything.
+No replacement example found; the current text did not surface another instance.*

 ### 2. Institution Test  [RECONSTRUCTED]
 **Asks:** does this body need to exist as a distinct institution, or is it a function some existing